Skip to main content

 Interaction with other big data components

 Arrow Flight currently has no official plan to support Spark and Flink (GitHub Issue).
-Doris' own Spark Connector and Flink Connector do not currently support accessing Doris through Arrow Flight SQL.
-Among them, Doris Flink Connector supporting Arrow Flight SQL is under development, and it is expected to improve the reading performance several times.
+Since version 24.0.0, Doris' own Spark Connector and Flink Connector have supported accessing Doris via Arrow Flight SQL, and it is expected that this will improve the reading performance several times.

 The community previously referred to the open source Spark-Flight-Connector and used FlightClient in Spark to connect to Doris for testing.
 It was found that the data format conversion between Arrow and Doris Block is faster, which is 10 times the conversion speed between CSV format and Doris Block, and it has better support for complex types such as Map and Array.
 This is because the Arrow data format has a high compression rate and low network overhead during transmission.
 However, Doris Arrow Flight has not yet implemented multi-node parallel reading.
 It still aggregates query results to a BE node and returns them.
 For simple batch export of data, the performance may not be as fast as Doris Spark Connector, which supports Tablet-level parallel reading.
 If you want to use Arrow Flight SQL to connect to Doris in Spark, you can refer to the open-sourced Spark-Flight-Connector and Dremio-Flight-Connector to implement it yourself.